Direct Preference Optimization for Primitive-Enabled Hierarchical RL: A Bilevel Approach: Introduction

 \section{Introduction}

-Hierarchical Reinforcement Learning (\texttt{HRL}) offers a promising framework for tackling complex, long-horizon tasks by decomposing them into manageable sub-tasks~\citep{sutton1999between,harb2018waiting}.
-In goal-conditioned \texttt{HRL}~\citep{dayan1992feudal,vezhnevets2017feudal}, a higher-level policy sets subgoals for a lower-level policy (henceforth called the \textit{primitive policy}), which executes lower level actions (henceforth called the \textit{primitive actions}) to achieve these subgoals.
+Hierarchical Reinforcement Learning (\texttt{HRL}) offers an effective framework for tackling complex, long-horizon tasks by decomposing them into manageable sub-tasks~\citep{sutton1999between,harb2018waiting}.
+In goal-conditioned \texttt{HRL}~\citep{dayan1992feudal,vezhnevets2017feudal}, a higher-level policy sets subgoals for a lower-level policy (henceforth called the \textit{primitive policy}), which executes lower level primitive actions to achieve these subgoals.
 This decomposition enables temporal abstraction and improves exploration efficiency~\citep{nachum2019does}.

-\textbf{Challenges.} However, \texttt{HRL} methods face two fundamental challenges, especially in sparse reward settings: \textit{(i) Non-stationarity}- The higher-level policy’s learning process becomes unstable due to the evolving nature of the lower-level policy \citep{levy2018learning, nachum2018data}.
-As the lower-level policy updates, the higher-level reward function and transition dynamics shift, leading to a non-stationary environment that hinders learning. \textit{(ii) Infeasible subgoal generation}- The higher-level policy might generate subgoals that are beyond the current capabilities of the lower-level policy, resulting in suboptimal performance and hindering effective learning~\citep{chane2021goal}.
+\textbf{Challenges.} However, \texttt{HRL} methods face two persistent challenges, especially in sparse reward settings: \textit{(i) Non-stationarity}- The higher-level policy’s learning process becomes unstable due to the evolving nature of the lower-level policy \citep{levy2018learning, nachum2018data}.
+As the lower-level policy updates, the higher-level reward function and transition dynamics shift, leading to a non-stationary environment that hinders learning. \textit{(ii) Infeasible subgoal generation}- The higher-level policy might generate subgoals that are beyond the current capabilities of the lower-level policy, resulting in suboptimal performance~\citep{chane2021goal}.
 These challenges stem from the intertwined dependencies between the hierarchical levels.
-The higher-level policy relies on feedback from the lower-level policy to update its strategy, while simultaneously influencing the lower-level’s behavior through subgoal assignments.
-This bidirectional dependency creates a complex optimization landscape that traditional \texttt{HRL} approaches struggle to navigate effectively.
+The higher-level policy's rewards and transitions depend on the lower-level policy's behavior, while subgoals from the higher level simultaneously shape the lower-level policy's actions.
+This bidirectional dependency creates a complex optimization landscape that traditional \texttt{HRL} approaches fail to solve.